Compression Socks for Nurses: Sockwell Review

 - My feet don’t sweat in them

-You can get them pretty much anywhere – on Amazon, Nordstrom, REI, HSN, and pretty much anywhere else on the internet.
+You can get them pretty much anywhere – on Amazon, Nordstrom, REI, HSN, the list goes on.
 If you don’t want to take our word for it, check out their feature in the New York Times!